-- 6. The Council enters into a number of arrangements with external partners for the delivery of services or as part of infrastructure developments within the city.
+- 4. The Council is facing a number of compensation claims from former employees for employment related and current health issues, from people who attended Council schools and from other service users.
+Currently the validity of any outstanding claims is being assessed. - 5.
+The Council enters into a number of arrangements with external partners for the delivery of services or as part of infrastructure developments within the city.
 There are occasions where the Council faces claims from external partners where it is believed that specific outcomes have not been delivered.
-Currently the validity of any outstanding claims is being assessed. - 7.
+Currently the validity of any outstanding claims is being assessed. - 6.
 The Council received insurance services from Municipal Mutual Insurance (MMI).
 Due to financial difficulties, MMI ceased trading in October 1993 and entered into a solvent run off.
 MMI entered into a Scheme of Arrangement with its creditors, namely the Councils which were owed claim settlements.
 The Scheme of Arrangement stated that MMI would be able to claw back any claim settlements paid on behalf of its creditors after 1 October 1993 if a solvent run off was not likely to be achieved.